"Have fun running through different roads and characters"

 AMA, a content management game website builder, helps people to build fully featured online games.
 Their research teams identified that people want to use their cellphone to access AMA gaming website.
 So, they asked us to design a mobile game to help people have fun and earn some extra cash.

-users include all people who like to play games and also specially those who like to earn cash.
+Users include all people who like to play games and also specially those who like to earn cash.
+The game is designed to appeal to casual gamers looking for entertainment on the go with the added benefit of potential earnings.

 We collected all the feedbacks that we received from our research from users.
 We converted these feedbacks to user personas.
 One of them is Sam, a 19-year college student who loves gaming.
 He spends almost all of his free time doing gaming.
 The research revealed that Sam often wants to play games when he's not home.
 So he needs a mobile game app.

-We brainstormed some solutions based on what we learned from our research.
-Then based on our empathize stage research we sketched out some concepts from our design.
+We brainstormed solutions based on our research and sketched concepts from our design.

 In this step we know almost enough about our users and their needs so we created the first level of the design.
 The headings are clearly listed.
 Also, buttons, icons and images are there to show defined app sections.